A Commercial Real Estate Toolkit Designed for Attorneys

 - Getting Timing Down for a Smooth Transition

 - What You Need to Know About Pre-Closing Inspection

 - Acknowledging Risk of Loss

 - Conditions Subsequent

-This course is designed for attorneys.
+This basic-to-intermediate level course is designed for attorneys.
 It may also benefit surveyors, planners, engineers, developers, title agents, bankers, lenders and real estate professionals.